-Puffy eyes, which include many different conditions, are a situation in which the eyes begin swelling.
+Puffy eyes are a situation in which the eyes begin swelling.
 The skin around the eyes is very thin and is very sensitive.
 Usually puffy eyes will resolve on their own, or after basic home treatments.
 But puffy eyes are also symptoms of other eye conditions that may require examination by an eye-care professional.
 If your puffy eyes are severe and persistent or are accompanied by additional symptoms, an optometrist should be contacted about the problem.

 Who Gets Puffy Eyes?

 Puffiness under the eyes is a common symptom of allergies, lack of sleep, stress, and poor diet.
 Eyes will become puffy when the skin around the eyes becomes irritated and itchy.
 People who consume large amounts of alcohol and sodium before bed may wake up with puffy eyes due to water retention.
 Stress may cause your skin and eyes, as well as other parts of the body, to weaken and become susceptible to problems such as swelling.
 Other times, puffy eyes are a symptom of an eye condition such as blepharitis, which is inflammation of the eyelids and base of the eyelashes.
 Most of the possible causes are discussed in this article.

 Additional symptoms that may be present when the eyes are swollen or inflamed include:

 - Redness on or around the eye

 - Itching or burning sensation